A rough guide to conservation work on the Edge

 The woodland is actively managed and has been for many centuries, albeit in different ways and with different aims.
-An actively and sensitively managed woodland is a healthy and vibrant woodland which can provide benefits for nature, wildlife, people and the local economy.
+An actively and sensitively managed woodland is a healthy and vibrant woodland that can provide benefits for nature, wildlife, people and the local economy.

 Wenlock Edge is a refuge for a range of plant and animal rarities.
-The Hazel coppice supports Shropshire’s largest population of hazel dormice, a nationally endangered species, and locally scarce butterfly orchids and violet helleborine dot the woodland floor.
+The hazel coppice supports Shropshire’s largest population of hazel dormice, a nationally endangered species, and locally scarce butterfly orchids and violet helleborine dot the woodland floor.